obsidiandynamics/jackdaw/README.md

 }
 ```

 The code is essentially the same.
 (We did strip out a bunch of unused properties.)
 It also behaves identically to the previous example.
 Only now there is no Kafka.
+(Oh and it's fast.)

 ## Asynchronous consumption
 Jackdaw provides `AsyncReceiver` — a convenient background worker that continuously polls Kafka for messages.
 Example below.